• Skip to primary navigation

 We asked about the newly planted vines adorning the winery and were surprised to discover they are a new grape varietal called PIWI (A German acronym pronounced “pee-vee”).
 These naturally fungus-resistant varietals comprise a winemaking experiment Kellerei Bozen is conducting to see if they can viably support its sustainable viticulture practices.

-Producing wine with the utmost respect towards the environment and future generations is a governing principle of Kellerei Bozen.
+Producing wine with the utmost respect for the environment and future generations is a governing principle of Kellerei Bozen.
 Not only do its winegrowers labor rigorously to harvest the best quality grapes, but they also employ green cultivation techniques whenever possible to care for the vine, fruit and soil.

 Wine From the Top Down